Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 ## Conclusion

 These past three months have been an extraordinary journey of learning and innovation.
 None of this would have been possible without the exceptional guidance and unwavering support of my mentor, [Nathan Goldbaum](https://github.com/ngoldbaum).
 I'm deeply grateful to the entire NumPy community for their support and insights, with particular thanks to [Sebastian Berg](https://github.com/seberg) and Nathan for their prior work on NumPy's DType-API, which laid the foundation for this project.

-Special appreciation goes to [Ralf Gommers](https://github.com/rgommers), [Melissa Weber Mendonça](https://github.com/melissawm) and whole Quansight community for providing this unique opportunity to contribute to NumPy awesome Donut meets.
+Special appreciation goes to [Ralf Gommers](https://github.com/rgommers), [Melissa Weber Mendonça](https://github.com/melissawm) and whole Quansight community for providing this unique opportunity to contribute to NumPy.
 This experience has been both humbling and inspiring, and I'm excited to see how `numpy_quaddtype` will evolve and be utilized by the community in the future.

 ## References
 - [Numpy-User-Dtype Repository](https://github.com/numpy/numpy-user-dtypes)